Date of Award

 Sylvia Vu Do

 Do, Sylvia Vu, "Structural mechanisms of bacterial multidrug efflux pumps, their regulation, and implications for future research in silico" (2015).
 Graduate Theses and Dissertations.
-Paper 14337.
+14337.